cloris/TestTrainingContent/FY17Q4/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	````

 21. Save and close **Home.html**.
-22. Lets try the add-in one more time to see the progress.
+22. Let's try the add-in one more time to see the progress.
 Press the **{F5}** key to run the project in the Visual Studio debugger.
 The debugger should launch Word 2016.
 NOTE: Once Word opens, make sure you launch your add-in by clicking on the **Statement of Work** button on the ribbon. (and make sure to repeat this operation each time you F5)
 23. After you click on this button you should see your Office Add-in in the task pane on the right side of a new Word document, as shown in the following screen shot.

 	![Screenshot of the previous step](Images/Fig04.png)